MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-view-use-files.md

 **[ This version of the client is in preview and subject to change. ]**

-When the [Azure Information Protection client is installed on your computer](install-client-app.md), you view a protected file by simply double-clicking it.
-The file might be an attachment in an email message, or you might see it when you use File Explorer.
+When the [Azure Information Protection client is installed on your computer](install-client-app.md), you can view a protected file by simply opening it.
+For example, you might double-click an attachment in an email message or double-click a file from File Explorer, or you might click a link to a file.

 > [!NOTE]
 > Before you can view the protected file, the Rights Management service must first confirm that you are authorized to view the file, which it does by checking your user name and password.
 In some cases, this might be cached and you will not see a prompt that asks for your credentials.
 In other cases, you will be prompted to supply your credentials.